grecosalvatore/drift-lens/experiments/README.md

 # Experiments reproducibility
-This folder contains the scripts and instructions to reproduce the experiments of the paper:
+This folder contains the scripts and instructions to reproduce the experiments of the paper.

 ## Table of Contents
 - [Experimental use cases](#experimental-use-cases)